What are the best landscape LED lights?

-Therefore, you should always consult with a professional to help design and install your landscape lighting projects.
+Therefore, you should always consult with a professional (like us) to help design and install your landscape lighting projects.
 Your professional installer can answer all these questions except one.
 What effect are you going for?
 We’ll try to help educate you on your options so you can make the best possible choice.

 How many lumens do I need for backyard lights?

 When determining the desired overall effect, the number one question you should ask is, “what color light do I want?”
 There is a huge misconception with outdoor LED lights, that many people think they are BLUE in color.
 This may have been the case several years ago, but higher end manufacturers have perfected the ability to maintain consistency within their LED diodes through a process called “single binning”.

 Without going too deep in to the science of the process, the condensed definition of single binning is the act of machine sorting through thousands of LED diodes to capture an average of 20% identical Kelvin temperatures.